 Through this presentation, participants will be introduced to Larimer Humane Society – its vision, mission, programs and services.
 Additionally, participants will learn the role our shelter plays in the community and how individuals can become involved to help the homeless, ill, injured and orphaned wild and domestic animals in Larimer County.

-Did you know that Larimer Humane Society is home to one of the largest wildlife rehabilitation centers in the state of Colorado?
 Through this presentation, students will learn what wildlife rehabilitation is, how to recognize a wild animal in need, when to leave wild animals be, and various way you can help the wild animals in our community.
 Humane solutions to dealing with the more pesky critters that visit our backyards and campsites will also be discussed.

 Meet Your Match